-Both the shafts are assumed rigid.
+Both shafts are modeled as rigid bodies.
 At the input end, the drive shaft is connected to the countershaft, and the countershaft is then connected to the drive shaft at the output end.
-In order to engage fourth gear, the input end of the drive shaft gets directly connected to the output end of the drive shaft bypassing the countershaft and making the unit gear ratio.
+Engaging the fourth gear is special - the input end of the drive shaft is directly connected to the output end of the same, thus bypassing the countershaft.
+In this case, the gear ratio is unity.